 There are two types of iron, one found in animalistic meats and one found in plants.
 Pea protein is of course rich in the iron found in plants, non-heme iron.

-6. Low glycemic
+6. Low glycemic index – longer but easier digestion

 Pea protein having a low glycemic index means that it takes longer to digest.
 That being said – it still is easily digested.
 A longer digestion means that the blood sugar levels can be kept even.
 It also makes you feel full for a longer time and it can also help you to keep your body weight stable and maintain a healthy weight.

-Legumes are usually high in complex carbs, but in pea protein most of the carbs have been removed.
-Which makes pea protein a low-carb protein source.
+Legumes are usually high in complex carbs, but in pea protein most of the carbs have been removed, which makes pea protein a low-carb protein source.

 8. BCAAs for your biceps